bernardoleite/nlp-ir-qg-qa/README.md

-# exploring-ir-qg-qa
-Exploring NLP and Information Extraction to Jointly Address Question Generation and Answering
+# Exploring NLP and Information Extraction to Jointly Address Question Generation and Answering